RELATES TO: KRS 278.020(2), (8)

 (c) The name of the county or counties in which the construction will be proposed.

 Section 2.
 Application.
-To apply for a certificate of public convenience and necessity to construct an electric transmission line of 138 kilovolts or more and more than 5,280 feet, a utility shall file with the commission the following:
+To apply for a certificate of public convenience and necessity to construct an electric transmission line of 138 kilovolts or more and more than 5,280 feet, a utility shall file with the commission:

 (1) All documents and information required by: